moh1tnegi/codechef-toolkit/README.md

 # singularity-data
 Codechef toolkit to see top cities, states, institutions and stuff.

+# Installation:

+* Make sure you activate your virtual env.

 * Do it $ pip install django

 * cd to-singularity-data/_django/